HarikaYalavarthi/training/Enterprise-App-Development-with-AngularJS/8. Testing/2. E2E Testing/README.md

 Prerequisites
 -------------

 Protractor is a [Node.js](http://nodejs.org/) program.
-To run, you will need to have Node.js installed.
-You will download Protractor package using [npm](https://www.npmjs.org/), which comes with Node.js.
-Check the version of Node.js you have by running `node --version`.
+To run, Node.js should be installed.
+Download Protractor package will be downloaded using [npm](https://www.npmjs.org/), which comes with Node.js.
+Check the version of Node.js have been running `node --version`.
 It should be greater than v0.10.0.

 By default, Protractor uses the [Jasmine](http://jasmine.github.io/) test framework for its testing interface.
-This tutorial assumes some familiarity with Jasmine, and we will use version 2.3.
+This tutorial assumes some familiarity with Jasmine, and will use version 2.3.

 This tutorial will set up a test using a local standalone Selenium Server to control browsers.
-You will need to have the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed to run the standalone Selenium Server.
+[Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) needed is installed to run the standalone Selenium Server.
 Check this by running `java -version` from the command line.

 Setup
 -----